MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out-sync-replica.md

 ---
-title: Synchronize a Power BI dataset scale-out read-only replica
+title: Synchronize a Power BI dataset scale-out replicas
-description: Learn how to sync a Power BI dataset replica when using the Power BI dataset scale-out feature
+description: Learn how to sync a Power BI dataset replicas when using the Power BI dataset scale-out feature
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: ''